Reckless (Morgan Wade album)

 Reckless is the second studio album and major-label debut by American country music artist Morgan Wade.
 It was released on March 19, 2021, through the Thirty Tigers label.

 Release

 The track "Wilder Days" was released as a single and peaked at number 36 on the Billboard Hot Country Songs chart and number 29 on the Country Airplay chart.

 On January 28, 2022, a deluxe edition of the album was released with six additional tracks.
 This re-release was done through Arista Nashville.
 One of the six bonus tracks is a cover of Elvis Presley's "Suspicious Minds".

 Reception

 Slant Magazine critic Jim Malec stated that Wade "blends pop and country without subjugating either, all the while covering a wide swath of stylistic ground".
 No Depression critic Rachel Cholst praised the album, stating that "the songs are easy on the ears, but transgressive in insisting that listeners wrestle with tough topics."
+According to critic Robert Christgau, "this is the most sexually explicit country record [he as] ever heard."